Clock Distribution with Gradient TRIX: Algorithm

 Achieving all of the desired properties is non-trivial, leading to the fairly involved choice of $\Cor_{v,\ell}$.
 It can be viewed as simultaneously implementing relaxed fast and slow conditions (as introduced in~\cite{kuhn09reference}), an additional jump condition required to make the GCS algorithm work under these relaxed fast and slow conditions, and the requirement to stick close to the median of predecessors' pulse times.
-In \Cref{sec:conditions}, we specify the (relaxed) slow and fast condition, as well as the jump condition, and show that the algorithm implements them. \Cref{lem:fault_self,lem:fault_neighbor} show that the algorithm also enforces deviates little from the time interval spanned by correct predecessors (offset by $\Lambda$).
+In \Cref{sec:conditions}, we specify the (relaxed) slow and fast condition, as well as the jump condition, and show that the algorithm implements them. \Cref{lem:fault_self,lem:fault_neighbor} show that the algorithm also enforces that pulses deviate little from the time interval spanned by correct predecessors (offset by $\Lambda$).

 There is some freedom in the choice of parameters.
 For simplicity, we fix a good choice of $\kappa$ and note that $d$ must satisfy a lower bound $B\in O(\sup_{\ell\in \N}\{\localskew_{\ell}\}+\kappa)$.
 Observe that this constraint simply means that the skew bounds are useful, as a skew that is of similar size as the maximum end-to-end delay requires to slow the system down substantially.
 Finally, $\Lambda$ must be at least $d+O(\sup_{\ell\in \N}\{\localskew_{\ell}\})$, which due to the previous constraint holds e.g.\ for the choice $\Lambda=2d$.
-Formally, for a sufficiently large constant $C$,\footnote{We do not attempt to optimize constants in this work.}
+Formally, for a sufficiently large constant $C$,